LadislavSzolik/ladislav-site/src/projects/kleiderbar.md

 ## Iterations

-The next interations focused on eliminating manual typing:
+The next interations focused on eliminating manual typing.

-{% image './src/assets/raw-images/kleiderbar/kleiderbar_app.jpg', 'App iterations' %}

 ## Conclusion